Snapchat Planets in Order: What Each Planet Means

 How Does Snapchat’s Friend Solar System Work?

-Note: Snapchat Solar System isn’t enabled by default.
-You must enable it manually after you subscribe to Snapchat Plus.
+Note: The Friend Solar System is off by default.
+You must enable it manually after subscribing to Snapchat+.

 1. Subscribe to Snapchat Plus.